Slyracoon23/llm_server/README.md

 # LLM Server

 LLM Server is a FastAPI-based application that provides a flexible and extensible framework for handling various AI tasks using Large Language Models (LLMs).
-It supports multiple providers (GitHub, Slack, Discord) and can be easily extended with new tasks and routers.
+It supports multiple providers and can be easily extended with new tasks and routers.

 ## Features

-- Support for multiple providers (GitHub, Slack, Discord)
+- Support for multiple providers
 - Extensible task and router system
 - Redis caching for improved performance
 - OpenAI integration for LLM-based tasks